MarcusEngelke/skidtrail_detection/README.md

 ## Bienz Method

-Predicts skid trails with an pretrained U-Net based on an maniplulated DTM.
+Predicts skid trails with an pretrained U-Net based on a maniplulated DTM.

 ## Kempen Method